 Do you spend most of your time outside in the evening or morning?
 Think about this so you can decide if you want to watch the sunrise or sunset more often.
 You can choose both if you have a 360-degree porch.

 If you have close neighbors, you will want to make sure your porch isn’t facing them.
 At least not the area you will be sitting out on.
 So take this into consideration when you are planning where you will put your furniture.

 Farmhouse porches are usually large than other wrap around porches.
 They need room for furniture, for family, and for strolling in the evenings.
 So make sure you get at least 6 feet out, more if possible.

 Swings, benches, rocking chairs, lanterns, and milk can stools.
 These are just a few things that can make a normal porch look like a farmhouse porch.
 It’s important to get furniture that looks like farmhouse furniture.

 Most farmhouse porches are either stained a rustic color or painted.
 If you paint them, make sure you stick with farmhouse colors.
 Whites, creams, greens, and other vintage colors work well.

 Finally, if you are building a farmhouse wrap-around porch, then repurpose something.
 This can be furniture, beams for your house, pillars, or even the wood you use for your steps.
 Make the materials matter.

-However, if you have space, the money, and the permits.
-Then go for it.
-Not only will you get a lot of enjoyment out of a wrap-around porch but your money will be returned if you choose to sell the house.
+If you have space, money, and can secure a building permit, then there should be nothing holding you back.
+Not only will you receive pleasure from your wrap-around porch but your money will be returned if you choose to sell the house.